Amr0000/avr-4-beginners/README.md

 # avr-4-beginners
-this repository includes simple avr drivers
+this repository includes different avr drivers
+if you need help feel free to text me on my email   amrahmed032@gmail.com